alanjsfleming/greenarrowsdashboard/src/features/Spectating/Readme.md

 They will also be able to get the realtimedatabase ref only if the spectator field is set to true!

-They will then be able to
+They will then be able to subscribe to the realtime database and watch.
+Or not if thats turned off.

+THEY WONT BE ABLE TO SET SPECTATOR TO TRUE IF THEY HAVENT PAID.
+THEY WONT BE ABLE TO